mosimen/Sales-Analysis/README.md

 # Exploratory data analysis (EDA) using SQL: Project Overview

 In this project I performed exploratory data analysis of Retail sales data using SQL.
-Customer segmentation was also carried out using RFM and Cohort techniques to understand the purchasing pattern of our customers and increase retention rate.
+Customer segmentation was also carried out using RFM technique to understand the purchasing pattern of our customers and increase retention rate.

 ## Importance of Customer segmentation in sales analysis
 Customer segmentation involves breaking down customers into groups to better understand them.